Samsun University

-The main campus of University of Samsun, the second public university in Samsun, is located in Canik district.
+The main campus of Samsun University, the second public university in Samsun, is located in Canik district.

 History

 Samsun's first university was Ondokuz Mayıs University founded in 1975.
-The second university established in Samsun was Canik Basari University, which started education as a private university in 2012.
+The second university established in Samsun was Canik Başarı University, which started education as a private university in 2012.
 It was one of the educational institutions closed in 2016 following the attempted coup d'état, due to its affiliation to the Gülen movement, and its students and their rights to use physical structures were transferred to Ondokuz Mayıs University.
 Upon this, the Politicians in the city, Professional associations and Non-governmental organizations called for the establishment of a new public university to replace the closed university.

-In 2018, some academic units from Ondokuz Mayıs University such as Faculty of Aviation and Space Sciences, School of Civil Aviation and Kavak Vocational School became a part of newly established University of Samsun.
+In 2018, some academic units from Ondokuz Mayıs University such as Faculty of Aviation and Space Sciences, School of Civil Aviation and Kavak Vocational School became a part of newly established Samsun University.
 Other academic units such as The Faculty of Engineering, Faculty of Economics, Administrative, and Social Sciences and Faculty of Architecture and Design, were all re-established under the new university.

-University of Samsun Faculty of Medicine was founded on 31 August 2020 in Canik campus.
+Samsun University Faculty of Medicine was founded on 31 August 2020 in Canik campus.

-The logo of University of Samsun, which started providing education on 24 September 2018, was chosen on 28 October 2018.
+The logo of Samsun University, which started providing education on 24 September 2018, was chosen on 28 October 2018.